St-Jude-MS-ABDS/workshop-NoSQL/0-mock-session/README.md

 # Lecturer's Notes

-This section is for lecturers to remind themselves of the key points to cover during the mock session.
+This section is for lecturers to remind themselves of what to do during the mock session.

+## Before going to the classroom
+Ensure the following are ready:
+- [ ] USB type-c hub with HDMI output
+- [ ] Fully charged laptop, or with power adapter
+- [ ] A **live** mongodb instance on atlas.
+Save the connection string in any way.
+I will call alias `demodburi` in my terminal and it comes to my clipboard
+- [ ] Mongodb network allow `0.0.0.0/0`

+## In the classroom
+- [ ] Connect the laptop to the projector using the USB type-c hub.
+- [ ] Open the [github repo](https://github.com/St-Jude-MS-ABDS/workshop-NoSQL), open the main branch codespace, put the **tab ONLY** in a new virtual desktop.